-We work closely with the Office of Admissions to identify freshmen who have demonstrated exceptional motivation and potential in high school, with a focus on the following fields: business, communications, engineering, fine arts, education, nursing, and other health professions.
-Academic goals, performance in academic courses, extracurricular involvement, leadership experiences, and demonstrated commitment to learning are all key factors in inviting a student to join Gateway Scholars.
+We work closely with the Office of Freshman Admissions to identify freshmen across all colleges who have demonstrated exceptional motivation and potential in high school, with a focus on the following fields: fine arts, nursing, and social work.
+Academic goals, performance in academic courses,extracurricular involvement, leadership experiences, and demonstrated commitment to learning are all key factors in inviting a student to join Gateway Scholars.

-The Gateway Scholars program helps to ensure that our students have competitive GPAs and positive experiences that facilitate on-time graduation in four years.
-Last year’s entering class had a retention rate of 94% with an average GPA of 3.12.
-64 percent of the students completed their first year with a GPA above 3.0.
+For the past five years the Gateway Scholars program has helped to ensure that our students have competitive GPAs and positive experience that facilitate on-time graduation in four years.
+The 2017-2018 class had a retention rate of 98% with an average GPA of 3.1 at the end of the fall semester; 70 percent of the students completed their first semester with a GPA above 3.0.

 - Fall Signature Course (UGS 303)

 - Spring Lecture Series (ALD 118C)